eyadevv/kitab/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or suggestions, feel free to open an issue or contact me at [eyadevv@example.com](mailto:eyadevv@example.com).
+For any questions or suggestions, feel free to open an issue or contact me at [eyadevv@gmail.com](mailto:eyadevv@gmail.com).

 ---

-Feel free to customize any section further to better fit your project's specifics.